16 Weeks Pregnant: Symptoms, Baby Development, Diet & More

+Hurray!
+You have entered the second trimester of pregnancy.
+Being sixteen weeks pregnant is an exciting period of life.
 At the onset of the 16th week of pregnancy, your body will expand and change in terms of size as well as functionality.
-This is yet another exciting part of your pregnancy as you should be able to feel your baby move in some weeks time.
+This is yet another exciting part of your pregnancy, as you should be able to feel your baby move in some week’s time.
 Another huge development that happens during this time is that the baby may start recognising voices.
 It’s the perfect time to start talking to your little one.
 There’s a lot that will happen this week.
 Read to find out!

 Growth of the Baby at 16 Weeks of Pregnancy

-This week is the real deal as your baby is likely to have fully formed genitals, eyes that are still fused but sensitive to light.
+This week is the real deal, as your baby is likely to have fully formed genitals and eyes that are still fused but sensitive to light.
 Your baby may also start yawning inside your tummy now.
-The tiny muscles and backbone have gained strength, which means that your baby can now straighten their head and neck further than the last few weeks.
-Your baby’s facial features have matured, thereby enabling him to frown or squint.
-However, your baby’s skin will still be transparent.
+The tiny muscles and backbone have gained strength, which means that your baby can now straighten their head and neck further than in the last few weeks.
+Your baby’s facial features have matured, thereby enabling him to frown or squint (1).
+However, your baby’s skin will still be transparent (2).

 Size of the Baby

-This is probably the most exciting part as your tummy is now home to a 4-5-inch foetus that weighs around 100 grams now.
+This is probably the most exciting part, as your tummy is now home to a 4-5-inch foetus that weighs around 100 grams (3).
 The other exciting part of your baby’s size is that your doctor will now know if your baby is a girl or a boy as the genitals are fully formed.
-Let’s just say that your avocado-sized baby is as good as a fully functional human being.
-Keep in mind that at 16 weeks pregnant the baby size may also vary more depending upon different medical factors.
+Let’s just say that your avocado-sized baby is as good as a fully functional human being (4).
+Keep in mind that at 16 weeks pregnant, the baby’s size may also vary depending on different medical factors.

 Common Bodily Changes